-A relationship of trust can be described as one in which one party is in a position of power or influence over the other by virtue of their work or nature of the activity.
-An example is a young person and youth worker.

-It is unacceptable for a person in a position of trust to engage in any behaviour which might allow an abusive or sexual relationship to develop while the relationship of trust continues.
-A worker or helper who finds him- or herself developing such a relationship must discuss it with a member of the leadership team.
+- A relationship of trust can be described as one in which one party is in a position of power or influence over the other by virtue of their work or nature of the activity. - It is unacceptable for a person in a position of trust to engage in any behaviour which might allow an abusive or sexual relationship to develop while the relationship of trust continues.
+A worker or helper who finds themself developing such a relationship must discuss it with a member of the leadership team immediately.